uozyurt/crop-focus-object-yolov8/README.md

 ### Here are some input-output examples of the crop function.
 (0.01 margin used)

+(Images are resized to display and output images are not in their original cropped sizes.)

 Example 1 input: <br />
 <img src="https://user-images.githubusercontent.com/125663669/232750178-3b9ddbae-2a1c-4129-b23a-fd7bdf17bac9.jpeg" width=45% /> <br />